-Stafford Loan Program
+Direct /Stafford Loan Program

 This loan program is designed to assist families in the financing of higher education for their children.
-This loan is based on a need factor.
 Repayment begins six months after a student graduates, leaves school or drops below half-time enrollment.
-During the repayment period, there is a fixed interest rate on the unpaid balance currently at 6.8% for unsubsidized and 6% for subsidized.
-Applications for this loan can be obtained from the lender of your choice.
-An origination fee of up to 3 percent may be charged by the lender.
+During the repayment period, there is a fixed interest rate on the unpaid balance currently at 6.8% for unsubsidized and subsidized loans.
+Anyone who files the FAFSA is eligible for this loan.
+An origination fee of 1% percent is charged by the government.